swcarpentry/website/_posts/2016/11/2016-11-21-gap-lesson.md

 and it has been published via Zenodo [here](http://doi.org/10.5281/zenodo.167362).
 So far I am only aware that it has been taught twice (by myself) at two annual [CoDiMa training schools in computational discrete mathematics](http://www.codima.ac.uk/schools/).
-I can surely teach it lesson myself, but is it written clearly enough to be taught by others?
+I can surely teach it myself, but is it written clearly enough to be taught by others?
 Is it possible for the reader to follow it for self-studying?
 Is there any introductory material missing, or is there an interest in having more advanced lesson(s) on some other aspects of